Nereg/ARKMonitorBot/src/new_version_changelog.md

 MUST be cleared after pathnotes are released in discord !
 Internal :

-External :
+Added check for <> in ips
+Added new //purgeServers command to reduce number os servers in DB External :
 #This is a comment (won't be included in discord patchnotes)
 #Added !campfire command